 That’s where the term "HTTP Basic Authorization" comes from.
 And you must have a strategy to handle this when you’re working with JMeter tests.

 Why even discuss it?
 Why not simply use the POST request to access some resources?
-The reason is simple: If we want to use POST requests to access resources on servers that have limited access, we should implement the login page to access user credentials.
+The reason is simple: If you want to use POST requests to access resources on servers that have limited access, you should implement the login page to access user credentials.
 But this approach makes the process needlessly complex.